COVID-19

 Countries that have taken the most serious measures to limit the activities and movement of their citizens have had the most success in limiting the spread of the virus and the number of seriously ill people as well as deaths.

 Yesterday was a nice day in Gillette, Wyoming, the first spring-like day we’ve had in quite a while.
-So, people were outside taking walks, cycling, walking their dogs, washing their cars, doing some yard work etc. All in all, not a bad way to practice social distancing in a community this size.
+So, people were following coronavirus prevention guidelines by taking walks outside, cycling, walking their dogs, washing their cars, doing some yard work, etc. All in all, not a bad way to practice social distancing in a community this size.
 They’re not coughing on anyone, touching a bunch of surfaces other people will touch, or in close proximity with each other.

 The same goes for the young adults and the municipalities that decided that Spring Break festivities were just too important to pass on this year.
 The states and municipalities that turned a blind eye to this should be universally and vehemently condemned as should the people who chose to participate.
 It is selfishness on a colossal scale.